Jerome-Michael/Finding-LaneLines/README.md

 Also, some lane lines are only partially recognized.
 We should extrapolate the line to cover full lane line length.

 We want two lane lines: one for the left and the other for the right.
 The left lane should have a positive slope, and the right lane should have a negative slope.
 Therefore, we'll collect positive slope lines and negative slope lines separately and take averages.

-Note: in the image, `y` coordinate is reversed.
-The higher `y` value is actually lower in the image.
-Therefore, the slope is negative for the left lane, and the slope is positive for the right lane.

 ![png](test_images_output/final_output.png)